-It has long been a strong belief that just as we do not believe in "bad kids," we also do not believe in "bad schools."
-However, it can be hard to feel hopeful, much less embody hope, if the narratives being told about some schools - and some young people or communities - are always in terms of deficits or "at risk."
-It is an easy story to fall into, pointing to either Georgia Milestone Assessments or literacy rates or discipline rates to label schools as either "good" or "bad" rather than as schools that reflect a myriad of both assets and challenges.
+It has long been our strong belief that just as we do not believe in "bad schools," we also do not believe in "bad kids."
+We do, however, believe that burnout, stress and mental health impact everyone - especially students and teachers.
+It can be hard to feel hopeful, much less to embody hope, if the narratives being told about some young people or communities are always framed in terms of deficits or being "at risk."
 We must consider a wide range of nuances, like overall economic status of students and their families; teacher retention, workload and well-being; resources available in the school through wraparound services; and a culture that supports parents, guardians and educators to know exactly where their particular students struggle and how to meet their needs.
-It is not enough to point to the latest Georgia Milestones testing results showing that 36.2 percent of Georgia third graders are reading below grade level - or to misdiagnose the problem by deciding that schools and teachers are failing students.
-A true analysis means digging deeper than this initial impulse to find that about 70 percent of Georgia school district leaders say poverty is the most significant issue that impacts their students' learning.
 It means understanding that according to the Georgia Budget and Policy Institute (GBPI) in their report "Tackle Poverty's Effects to Improve School Performance," "students struggle in higher-poverty schools because they face serious challenges at home that often interfere with their learning.
 Not enough food on the table or erratic housing can cause children to lose focus, increase anxiety and damage mental health.
-Other common challenges for these students include more school absences and less parental support.44 stewards of culture.
-We need to continue to build a model for schools that is grounded in the values of restorative justice and empowers students as learners and leaders.
-This model invites teachers, staff, families and young people to act as co-creators of policies that support positive responses to school discipline.
-It calls young people into the community rather than expelling them from it.
-The healing school we envision is one where about 20 percent of its restorative practices respond to conflict and 80 percent seek to create shared cultures and build relationships.
-In such a climate, destructive responses to conflict are less likely to take place.
-The best way to implant such practices is to introduce them gradually.
-This can only serve to further mitigate the likelihood of administrators responding to overreporting of discipline and, instead, to allow instructional leaders lead and help support the educational vision of district leaders.
+Other common challenges for these students include more school absences and less parental support."48